alyciacan/stretch-tech/README.md

 ## Dev Notes
 ### Wins
 - [x] Excellent group dynamic and communication
-- [x] Smooth git workflow and navigation through merge conflicts
+- [x] Navigating through merge conflicts and maintaining git workflow
-- [X] Problem solving with learning a new technology: Context API
+- [X] Take advantage of React's context to learn how it offers a way to share information across components, organizing it in a central location and ensuring that any component that requests it can access it (to prevent props drilling information into components).

 ### Opportunities for growth
 - [x] Learning Cypress syntax